IBM-Cloud/terraform-provider-ibm/website/docs/r/lb.html.markdown

 The following arguments are supported:

-* `connections` - (Required, integer) Set the number of connections for the local load balancer.
+* `connections` - (Required, integer) The number of connections for the local load balancer.
-* `datacenter` - (Required, string) Set the data center for the local load balancer.
+* `datacenter` - (Required, string) The data center for the local load balancer.
-* `ha_enabled` - (Required, boolean) Set whether the local load balancer needs to be HA enabled or not.
+* `ha_enabled` - (Required, boolean) Specifies whether the local load balancer must be HA-enabled.
-* `security_certificate_id` - (Optional, integer) Set the ID of the security certificate associated with the local load balancer.
+* `security_certificate_id` - (Optional, integer) The ID of the security certificate associated with the local load balancer.
-* `dedicated` - (Optional, boolean) Set to `true` if the local load balancer should be dedicated.
-Default value: `false`.
+* `dedicated` - (Optional, boolean) Specifies whether the local load balancer must be dedicated.
+The default value is `false`.
-* `tags` - (Optional, array of strings) Set tags on the local load balancer instance.
+* `tags` - (Optional, array of strings) Tags associated with the local load balancer instance.
   **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

-* `id` - ID of the local load balancer.
+* `id` - The unique identifier of the local load balancer.
-* `ip_address` - The IP Address of the local load balancer.
+* `ip_address` - The IP address of the local load balancer.
-* `subnet_id` - The ID of the subnet associated with the local load balancer.
+* `subnet_id` - The unique identifier of the subnet associated with the local load balancer.
-* `ssl_enabled` - If the local load balancer provides SSL capability or not.
+* `ssl_enabled` - The status of whether the local load balancer provides SSL capability.